Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Acknowledgments

 \section{Acknowledgments}

 MK and PFVW were partially supported by NASA's Advanced Information Systems Technology Program (AIST-21).
-MK's research was also partially supported by National Science Foundation (NSF) Grant DMS--1953005 and by the Office of the Vice Chancellor for Research at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.
+MK's research was also partially supported by National Science Foundation (NSF) Grant DMS--1953005, by industry members of the Center for Interdisciplinary Research on Convective Storms (CIRCS) and NSF award numbers 2517152 and 2517615, and by the Office of the Vice Chancellor for Research at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.
 JB was partially supported by a scholarship from the German Academic Exchange Service (DAAD) and by the German Research Foundation (DFG) through grant 443179956.

 We would like to thank Felix Jimenez and Mark Risser for helpful comments and discussions.
+During manuscript revision, the authors used OpenAI Codex for coding assistance and language editing of individual paragraphs.
+All generated outputs were critically reviewed and revised by the authors.
+The authors maintain sole responsibility for the software, analyses, interpretations, and final manuscript.